huggingface/blog/rl-benchmark.md

 ### Throughput

-Experiments were done using the environment **MiniGrid-SimpleCrossingS9N1-v0,** where the PPO / APPO agents were trained for 65536 steps.
+Experiments were done using the environment **MiniGrid-SimpleCrossingS9N1-v0,** where the PPO / APPO agents for a fixed amount of steps.
 In this case, we didn’t use a recurrent agent, so that we could include Stable Baselines 3 in our comparision.

 Results are shown below: